 Jungle Safari and Wildlife Spotting

-Although the summers are unpleasant in most of rest of India, interestingly the dry summer is one of the best seasons for a Jungle safari to spot wild animals.
+Although the summers are unpleasant in non-Himalayan India, interestingly the dry summer is one of the best seasons during a Jungle safari to spot wild animals.
 The animals walk a lot looking for water and hence have good chance of being spotted.
 The rides will probably be dry and sunny, but the higher probability of spotting wild animals in their natural habitat is worth it for the wildlife lovers.

-While Kaziranga National Park is open till end of April, Gir till mid – June and Kanha and Jim Corbett National Park is open till end of June.
-Do check the park specific sites for any changes in dates and for further guidance on planning your trips.
+Kaziranga National Park in Assam is open till the end of April, Gir in Gujarat till mid – June, Kanha in Madhya Pradesh and Jim Corbett National Park in Uttarakhand all the way until the end of June.
+Do check the park-specific websites for any changes in dates and for further guidance on planning your trips.